 Paraquat Lawsuit Updates

 June 2022: As of June 15, the total number of pending cases in the Paraqauat MDL is up to 1,292, which means the volume of new filings has slowed down somewhat.
 The Paraquat MDL judge issued a Second Amended Discovery Schedule granting a very short extension of the original discovery deadlines for the 6 cases that will serve as the opening bellwether test trials.
-The parties in these cases will now have until July 25, 2022, to complete their discovery.
-The high number of fact witnesses made the extension necessary, but the short duration of the extension is a clear indication that the MDL judge has every intention of keeping to the existing schedule for the start of the first bellwether trial.
+The parties in these cases will have until July 25, 2022, to complete their discovery.
+The high number of fact witnesses made the extension necessary.
+Still, the short duration of the extension is a clear indication that the MDL judge has every intention of keeping to the existing schedule for the start of the first bellwether trial.

 Paraquat Parkinson’s Lawsuits